 the church was beautiful

-with the most interesting pulpit everand an organ i would have liked to hear
+with the most interesting pulpit ever

 the view of the railroad bridge, the other direction